ThisIsBrainDamage/OSC-API/README.md

 ## How it works / How to use

-### Authentication:
+### Authentication

+**OAuth2:**

-This api uses oauth2 but a simplified version.
+This api uses a simplified version of OAuth2.
 You use a username and password to get an access_token which you will use for your requests.

 On every request sent to the api, The api will check the request body to check if it has the "Authorization" header